sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ## 3. Elixir VS Code extension
 Once we have Erlang, Elixir, and VS Code installed, we will proceed to install the Elixir VS Code Extension:
 1. Open VS code and head to the Extensions menu in the left panel.
 We can also open the Extensions menu by using the shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd> or by opening the command palette by typing <kbd>F1</kbd> and searching for *Extensions: Install Extensions*.
 2. We will search for `ElixirLS: Elixir support and debugger`, maintained by *ElixirLS*, install it, and enable it.
-We can also get the extension by using [this link](https://marketplace.visualstudio.com/items?itemName=JakeBecker.elixir-ls).
+We can also get the extension using [this link](https://marketplace.visualstudio.com/items?itemName=JakeBecker.elixir-ls).

-We mentioned that Elixir is a compiled language, so it'll be best if we have a shell prompt also available.
+We mentioned that Elixir is a compiled language, so it'll be best to have a shell prompt at hand.

 Now that everything's in place, we're ready to start configuring our working environment.

 ---

 # Creating a project
 Elixir projects can be created using Mix.
-Mix is a handy tool that manages a good portion of the boilerplate code required for kickstarting our first project, as well as the creation of the required files to compile it and run it in a breeze.
-There are other methods for compiling and running Elixir files such as `iex` or directly with `elixir`, but we won't be covering those here.
+Mix is a handy tool that manages a good portion of the boilerplate code required for kickstarting our first project and creating the required files to compile it and run it in a breeze.
 Mix also introduces handy tools for testing our application and managing its dependencies.
+There are other methods for compiling and running Elixir files, such as `iex` or directly with `elixir`, but we won't be covering those here.

-To create a new project called `project_1`, we can open a new PowerShell session, and include the following:
+To create a new project called `project_1`, we can open a new PowerShell session and include the following:

 ##### **Code**
 ```PowerShell